GURU NANAK DEV UNIVERSITY

 • Mammography

-• Dental X ray (RVG)
+• Dental X-ray (RVG)

 • Orthopantomogram

-Medical Committee
+Medical Board & Committee

 Staff

-The staff at the Health Center includes:
+The Staff at the Health Centre includes:

-S No Name of the Post
+Sr. No. Name of Post

-1. Senior Medical Officer (Health Center In-charge)
+1. Senior Medical Officer (Health Centre Incharge)

 2. Medical Officer